Eversmile12/X402-audio-to-audio/README.md

 ### Payload Compression

 Standard x402 JSON is ~1KB.
-Too fat for audio.
-We compress to:
+Too fat for audio. x402hz compresses it to:

 | Payload  | JSON       | Compact       |
 | -------- | ---------- | ------------- |